hphelion/documentation/moonshot/prepare.md

 * [Release Notes](/cloudos/moonshot/prepare/releasenotes/) - describes new features and recommendations.
 Read this document first.

-* [HP Cloud OS for Moonshot Support Matrix](/cloudos/moonshot/prepare/supportmatrix/) - provides an overview of the HP Cloud OS for Moonshot supported hardware and software.
+* [Support Matrix](/cloudos/moonshot/prepare/supportmatrix/) - provides an overview of the HP Cloud OS for Moonshot supported hardware and software.

 * [FAQs](/cloudos/moonshot/prepare/faqs/) - answers to frequently asked questions about HP Cloud OS for Moonshot and related technologies.